pa2si/erdkugel/README.md

 to do:

+Klangee imitieren!

+seperate the Refs for two cases. one the background div for the blur and the other for the y and x effect

 - make hidden und visible effect for the y moving of sectionTwo (not due to scrolling)
 - find reason why there is so much space after section two
 - next section shall be dialogue text as a teaser
 - section afterwords shall be the studio and lab presentaion
+- click on plugin icons to open info

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).